amishyn/js-delayed-job/README.md

 # Goal
 Offline job processing in ionic application.
-So that application
+Use case: delay api calls till the moment when connected to internet

 # How to use